minlfk/DeepLearning24/README.md

 #### Conda

-We suppose you have `conda` installed on your machine.
+If you have `conda` installed on your machine.
 You can create an environment with all the necessary dependencies with:
 ```
 conda env create -f environment.yaml